iter8-tools/docs/docs/tutorials/load-test-http/basicusage.md

 All latency metrics have `msec` units.

-Additional latency percentile values, beyond the default ones, can be collected and used in SLO assessments by setting the `percentiles` parameter.
+Latency percentile values beyond the default ones can be collected and used in SLO assessments by setting the `percentiles` parameter.

 ***